Five tips for holding a productive sales team meeting

 The sales process is long and challenging, so taking a moment to recognize hard-fought battles, new deals, and other wins can really motivate and set the right tone.

 It’s also a good practice to start integrating your meetings with other departments if their input is necessary to create a plan or make decisions on certain subjects.
-At the very least, invite representatives from your marketing and product teams to your weekly sales meeting, so they can be aware of your team’s strategies and concerns, and offer assistance as needed.
+Consider inviting representatives from your marketing and product teams to your weekly sales meeting so they can be aware of your team’s strategies and concerns and offer assistance as needed.

 Holding a productive sales team meeting isn’t rocket science, but it definitely takes a little finesse, some consistent tweaking, and a dash of luck.
 With enough foresight and planning, you can turn your sales meetings into productive sessions that your team actually looks forward to.